UFST-appudvikling/ticketauth-android/docs/README.md

 ```
 authenticator.logout()
 ```

+___When using Automated Auth no actual login endpoint is called.
+Instead local auth state is invalidated.___

 #### Get notified when logout flow is complete
 It is possible to get called back whenever the logout flow is completed.